top of page

 Did you know your gut communicates directly with your brain — influencing your mood, hunger, and even decision-making?
 This connection, known as the gut–brain axis, is one of the most exciting discoveries in modern medicine.

 At Medical Wellness Doc, Dr. Nisha Kuruvadi takes a holistic approach that goes beyond calorie counting.
-By understanding and healing your gut, you can improve mental well-being, reduce cravings, and achieve lasting weight loss.
+By understanding and healing your gut, patients can improve mental well-being, reduce cravings, and achieve lasting weight loss — especially when gut health is addressed alongside mind–body and lifestyle factors.

 Understanding the Gut–Brain Axis: The Mind–Body Connection

 The gut–brain axis is a complex communication network between your digestive system and your brain.
-This “conversation” happens through the vagus nerve, hormones, and neurotransmitters — chemicals that affect mood, hunger, and metabolism.
+This “conversation” occurs through the vagus nerve, immune signals, hormones, and neurotransmitters — all of which influence mood, hunger, and metabolism.

 🧠 Fun Fact: About 90% of serotonin — the “feel-good” hormone — is produced in the gut, not the brain.

-When your gut microbiome (the trillions of bacteria in your intestines) is balanced, it sends calming, healthy signals to your brain.
-But when it’s imbalanced — due to stress, processed foods, or antibiotics — it can trigger inflammation, mood swings, and food cravings.
+When your gut microbiome is balanced, it sends calming, stabilizing signals to the brain.
+When it’s disrupted — by stress, ultra-processed foods, poor sleep, or antibiotics — it can trigger inflammation, cravings, anxiety, and stubborn weight gain.
+This same gut–mind relationship is also explored in the mind–body connection in weight loss.

 How Gut Bacteria Influence Weight and Cravings

-Your gut flora directly impacts how your body processes food and stores fat.
-Here’s how:
+Your gut flora directly affects how your body processes food, stores fat, and regulates appetite.

 Mood, Stress, and Emotional Eating: The Gut–Brain Loop

-Your gut affects your mental state — and your emotions affect your gut.
-It’s a two-way relationship.
+Your gut affects your emotions — and your emotions affect your gut.
+This two-way loop is central to emotional eating and stress-related weight gain.

-📊 Study Spotlight: Patients with depression who received probiotic-rich foods or supplements reported improved mood and reduced anxiety compared to placebo groups.
+📊 Study Spotlight: Patients consuming probiotic-rich foods showed improvements in mood and reduced anxiety compared to control groups.

 Healing Your Gut–Brain Axis Naturally